Crystal-Nest/slim-fire/README.md

 ## **Description**

 Reduce the visual space taken up by the fire overlay!
+Perfect for PvP or everyday gameplay!

 The only pack to officially support [Soul Fire'd](https://modrinth.com/mod/soul-fire-d) and all the other mods using it!